qemus/qemu-docker/readme.md

   * ### How do I assign an individual IP address to the container?

-    By default, the container uses bridge networking which shares the IP address with the host.
+    By default, the container uses bridge networking, which shares the IP address with the host.

     If you want to assign an individual IP address to the container, you can create a macvlan network as follows: